lazorfuzz/liowebrtc/README.md

 `'ready', sessionId` - emitted when liowebrtc is ready to join a room
 - `sessionId` - the socket.io connection session ID

-`'receivedPeerData', type, payload, peer` - emitted when a peer sends data via `shout` or `whisper`
+`'receivedPeerData', type, payload, peer` - emitted when data is received from a peer that sent the data with `shout` or `whisper`
 - `type` a label, usually a string, that describes the payload
 - `payload` any kind of data sent by the peer, usually an object
 - `peer` the object representing the peer and its peer connection

-`'receivedSignalData', type, payload, peer` - emitted when a peer sends data via `broadcast` or `transmit`
+`'receivedSignalData', type, payload, peer` - emitted when data is received from a peer that sent the data via the socket.io signaling server with `broadcast` or `transmit`
 - `type` a label, usually a string, that describes the payload
 - `payload` any kind of data sent by the peer, usually an object
 - `peer` the object representing the peer and its peer connection